cvc5/ethos/user_manual.md

 ```
 When parsing this command, `alfc` will determine the format of the expected arguments based on the given keyword.
 If the `<keyword>` is not provided, the we assume it has been marked `:alfc`.
-All programs not marked with `:alfc` are not supported by the checker and will be ignored.
+All programs not marked with `:alfc` are not supported by the checker are unsupported and will cause the checker to terminate.

 If the keyword is `:alfc`, then the expected syntax that follows is given below, and is used for defining recursive programs.
 In particular, in the ALF checker, a program is an ordered lists of rewrite rules.